marcusbirkeland/EmissionVis-VR/README.md

 2. You will need to add all the netCDF files needed to visualize the desired climate data before clicking "Get data"

-NOTE: it's important that all files contain data with the same dimensions.
-I.e. you cannot have rectangular shaped climate data but square elevation data, as one relies on the other
+NOTE: it's important that all files contain data covering the same exact location, and have the same size.
+I.e. you cannot have one dataset covering Bergen and one covering Oslo, as one relies on the other.
 ![netCFD-selection](https://github.com/marcusbirkeland/EmissionVis-VR/assets/46761308/a760bf91-e890-4fda-887d-ac02b5082b09)

 3. Select which field names in the netCDF files correspond to building data, a heightmap/elevation data, wind speed (or any climate data), and radiation data
 ![Scene-gen](https://github.com/marcusbirkeland/EmissionVis-VR/assets/46761308/b4764fbf-c10e-47da-954a-c7a175753166)

-4. After clicking "Generate scenes" the new scenes are added to the Assets/ folder, these are the ones used when building the application to a VR-headset
+4. After clicking "Generate scenes" the new scenes are added to the Assets folder, these are the ones used when building the application to a VR-headset

 ## Setup of Meta Quest headset